 Rhode Island & Massachusetts Family Immigration Attorney

-At the Attorney Saikon Gbehan, LLC, one of the most important service we provide is to connect families through the immigration process.
+At the The Law Office of Saikon Gbehan, LLC, one of the most important service we provide is to connect families through the immigration process.
 Attorney Gbehan is experienced in all aspects of immigration law and will assist you in determining the best option available for reuniting your family.

 As a United States citizen or legal permanent resident, you can petition for your relatives to receive family-based immigrant visas and join you in the United States.

 There are two groups of family-based immigrant visa categories, immediate relatives and family preference categories under the Immigration and Nationality Act.